 - Action 1—Auctioning Off to Gain Affordability: Thirty-three sites located in neighborhoods such as Bellvue (Ward 8), Carver/Langston (Ward 5), Deanwood (Ward 7), and Park View (Ward 1) were auctioned by Alex Cooper Auctioneers to produce approximately 50 workforce housing units.

-- Action 2—Supporting Small Business to Spur Homeownership for District Employees: Participants in the District’s Certified Business Enterprise (CBE) program will bid on contracts to turn up to eight sites, located in neighborhoods that include Anacostia (Ward 8) and Deanwood (Ward 7), into workforce housing.
+- Action 2—Supporting Small Business to Spur Homeownership: Participants in the District’s Certified Business Enterprise (CBE) program will bid on contracts to turn up to eight sites, located in neighborhoods that include Anacostia (Ward 8) and Deanwood (Ward 7), into workforce housing.

 - Action 4—Expanding Green Space: This partnership with Casey Trees will expand and preserve green space in Ward 8.